FyiurAmron/WalletMicroservice/README.md

 externally, adding a full proper auth (e.g. OAuth 2.0) with external auth provider should be considered.
-Nb. app credentials shouldn't be ordinarily stored in the app itself nor commited to repo, in this case they are due to the above reason.
+Nb. app credentials shouldn't be ordinarily stored in the app itself nor commited to repo, in this case they are (in `application.properties`) due to the above reason.
 * Logging and access are generally defaulted to dev environment, i.e. H2 console is enabled, extraneous information (including exception/error messages) are emitted etc. When the solution goes into production environment, all such parts emitting either verbose or sensitive